ddeeproton2/ChatPGP/README.md

 - A vocal message is aviable.
 But not protected with PGP.

-- You can add your video stream, on the top of the chat, if you uncomment and configure the tag <video ...></video> in "index.php" to use your stream server.
+- You can add your video stream, on the top of the chat, if you uncomment and configure the tag <video></video> in "index.php" to use your stream server.

 The stream server is aviable in the folder "nginx-1.7.11.3-Gryphon-RTMP-Server"